Could You Be Owed Equal Pay from a UK Supermarket?

 £8 billion

-What do we know about the Supermarket Equal Pay claim?
+What do we know about the UK supermarket equal pay claims?

-• You are not alone: Thousands of store workers are affected.
-We help you fight for the justice you deserve.
+• You are not alone.
+Thousands of store workers – male and female – are affected.

-• You could have multiple claims: If you’ve worked for multiple supermarkets, you may have more than one claim.
+• If you’ve worked for multiple supermarkets, you may have more than one claim.

 Can I join the supermarket equal pay claim?